 Gambling was being driven underground by being publicly restricted.
-Even pari mutual horse racing, a popular form of gambling, was curtailed to the point that only two states had legal horse wagering in the early part of the twentieth century.
+Even pari-mutuel horse racing, a popular form of gambling, was curtailed to the point that only two states had legal horse wagering in the early part of the twentieth century.
 The restrictions on legalized gambling soon made gambling fall within the purview of organized crime.
-Another form of gambling that occurred largely in the shadows was the riverboat that travelled outside of territorial waters to avoid the application of gambling laws.
+Another form of gambling that occurred largely in the shadows was the riverboat that traveled outside of territorial waters to avoid the application of gambling laws.

 Legalization of Gambling in Nevada

 In 1931, a momentous event in American gambling history occurred.
 After many vacillations, the Nevada Legislature finally made gambling legal in the state for good.
 Shortly after legalization, casinos began to spring up across the state.
-In 1935, Harold’s Club became the first major casino in Nevada, and it was followed by several other casinos.
-Although gambling in other parts of the country was prevalent at church events, many of the developments with regard to gambling occurred in Nevada.
+In 1935, Harold’s Club became the first major casino in Nevada, and several other casinos followed it.
+Although gambling in other parts of the country was prevalent at church events, many of the developments concerning gambling occurred in Nevada.